- Stanley Kubrick

 The next day, Bill attempts to follow-up with Nightingale but discovers, during a hilarious scene involving a flirtatious hotel clerk (Alan Cumming), that Nightingale was taken away by men early in the morning.
 Flashing his doctor’s license like a detective’s badge, Bill makes more inquiries and uncovers a reported “drug overdose” of a beauty queen, and in the morgue learns she was the same woman who saved him at the orgy.
 As his imagination runs wild, he believes he’s being followed.
 Meanwhile, Ziegler soon calls Bill on the pretense of a checkup, but then reveals he too was at the orgy, and attempts to convince Bill that the night’s theatrics were just that: a show designed to frighten him.
 Ziegler assures Bill that the hooker’s death was an accidental overdose and that Nightingale is on a plane to his Seattle home.
 Once again, Bill returns home relieved, only to see Alice has found his misplaced Venetian mask from the orgy on his pillow.
 With this, Bill weeps in a scene mirroring Alice’s earlier dream confession, and says he’ll tell her everything.
 After talking it through, their mutual nature’s exposed, they agree it’s best if they shut their eyes to some outward dreams, as fantasies can be just as dangerous as reality.
 And as for their shared cravings for emotionally detached sexuality, Alice offers her four-letter-word solution to reinvigorate their marriage.

 Despite the presence of sexuality throughout the film, Eyes Wide Shut rarely attempts to be “sexy” where Bill’s unfaithful escapades are involved, and instead links his illicit sexuality with death: Bill learns Vinessa Shaw’s prostitute character, whose temptations are thwarted by Alice’s telephone call, is HIV positive; the costume renter’s daughter becomes an exploited victim of her father who attempts to sell her willing services to Bill; the orgy scene carries a stigma of nightmarish dread followed by a menacing threat.
 These moments are more about linking unfaithful sexuality with death and apprehension than arousal, thus creating a save haven in Alice.
 Moreover, the film’s sexual scenes away from Alice are not meant to be erotic or real, rather distanced and trancelike, the intimacy removed by their participants’ lack of real human connectivity, while Cruise’s scenes with Kidman feel all the more realistic and meaningful by comparison.
-Eyes Wide Shut recognizes conscious and unconscious desires for raw, unemotional fantasy, yet reinforces our deep rooted need and appreciation for such acts when there’s emotional purpose behind them.
+Eyes Wide Shut recognizes conscious and unconscious desires for raw, unemotional fantasy, yet reinforces our deep rooted need and appreciation for such acts when there’s an emotional purpose behind them.
 Themes of masks, eyes open and shut, states of awareness and dreaming—these all have a place within the film.
 Perhaps Kubrick, long happily married to his wife Christiane, sought to complete a sort of testimony to the pleasures of conjugal companionship—how a strong enough bond can eliminate the need for detached fantasy, and in fact, can manage such basic human desire within the marriage.
 Certainly, the final, moralizing coda on the film engrains the filmmaker’s good intentions.

-Kubrick’s choice to cast a real-life couple in the film may have been influenced by these intentions, and his choice couldn’t have been more correct.
+These intentions may have influenced Kubrick’s choice to cast a real-life couple in the film, and his choice couldn’t have been more correct.
 Wearing down their superstar gloss with his proclivity toward repeated takes, Kubrick draws profound performances out of his stars, particularly Kidman and her staggering delivery of several long, upsetting monologues in Kubrick’s multitude of extended shots.
 With the pairing of these stars in their roles, there’s an undeniable onscreen-offscreen intrigue for the viewer, as we suspect, in some way, the filming has penetrated in their actual married lives to give us some voyeuristic insight (even more so now, after their divorce).
 Cruise places his ego aside to become Dr. Bill, whose humorous, antiseptic bedside manner and reliance on professionalism revs up even in awkward situations (such as when he saves the ODing hooker at Ziegler’s party), subsiding only for weighty moments of vulnerability rarely shown by this performer.
 By the end of the film, Cruise’s Dr. Bill has become a defeated man, pathetic even, whose over-sexed imagination and petty jealousy have gotten him into trouble.
-Kidman’s peak moment comes the night after Bill’s confession, where she’s shown smoking, her makeup gone, her eyes bloodshot from crying all night—an unprecedented transformation has taken place: Kidman appears not like a movie star, nor even like her Central Park West elite character, but like a human being stripped of all her veneers to reveal the bare, crushed humanity underneath.
+Kidman’s peak moment comes the night after Bill’s confession, where she’s shown smoking, her makeup gone, her eyes bloodshot from crying all night—an unprecedented transformation has taken place: Kidman appears not like a movie star, nor even like her Central Park West elite character but like a human being stripped of all her veneers to reveal the bare, crushed humanity underneath.
 Despite rumors to the contrary, these actors gave everything to their director and sacrificed much over two years for what ultimately became an art film, something with which neither performer was familiar.

 Warner Bros. marketed the film largely as a showcase for Cruise and Kidman.
 Of course, defining (or not) Schnitzler’s story and Kubrick’s film through basic advertisements was another matter altogether.
 The studio filled trailers with all the signs of an “erotic thriller”, dwelling on dramatic images without dialogue, but confidence in the “Cruise Kidman Kubrick” names and reputations, all the while setting up audiences to misinterpret the film.
 Without doubt intended for mature adults, Eyes Wide Shut does not belong in the thriller genre.
 With a thriller we would not doubt the reality of Bill’s sexual adventures, all distorted from his enraged, jealous point of view; the thriller elements would instead be vindicated when Bill uncovers that the orgy was just as dangerous as he suspected, a revelation he never makes.
 The pigeonholed advertising also forgets the production’s comic origins and Kubrick’s onetime desire to make Schnitzler’s tale a full-fledged comedy, as streams of dark humor throughout the nightmarish surreality of Bill’s adventures reveal Kubrick’s indefinable, gloriously unique tone of the film.